Chalarangelo/30-seconds-of-code/snippets/6-javascript-regexp-tricks.md

 tags: [javascript,string,regexp]
 author: chalarangelo
 cover: taking-photos
-excerpt: Regular expressions, while very powerful, are notoriously hard to master.
-Start using them in your JavaScript code by understanding these 6 features.
+excerpt: Regular expressions are very powerful, but hard to master.
+Understand these features and start using them in your JavaScript code.
 dateModified: 2021-06-12T19:30:41+03:00
 ---